While humans and our insatiable consumerism are the primary drivers of climate change, pets have a surprisingly large impact of their own.

 Read labels!
 Buy organic bedding, and choose toys, collars and leashes made from natural materials or plastics that do not contain vinyl, phthalates or BPA.
 (A hemp collar and leash is an especially nice choice.)

-Use eco-friendly shampoos and conditioners that are free from toxic chemicals and manufactured with natural ingredients.
-(Here are some brands to check out.)
+Use eco-friendly pet shampoos that are free from toxic chemicals and manufactured with natural ingredients.

 2. Keep It Simple